 Also, when you inherit tenants when buying a building, you don’t know much about them, including their credit score, asset level, etc. One could be purchasing a bunch of problems and one won’t know for a while until time passes to see whether they are paying their rent on time.

 No single neighborhood in New York will have everything you want, but they each have something unique to offer.
-However, when it comes to single family homes, the tree lined Upper West Side, the prime Upper East Side, the happening Chelsea neighborhood, and the historic West Village have the most townhouses for sale.
-Usually, you will find brownstones in areas that have lovely tree lined street.
+However, when it comes to single family homes, the Upper East Side, Upper West side and the West Village have the most townhouses for sale nyc.

-A multi-family townhouse is one with 3 or more units.
-Buying a multi-family townhouse can provide rental income opportunities, making it similar to buying for investment.
+A multi family townhouse is one with 3 or more units.
+Buying a multi family townhouse is like buying investment property.
 In this case, the buyer inherits all the existing leases in the building.
 Therefore, the new owner can’t evict anyone in the building.

 When doing due diligence for a townhouse purchase, brokers work closely with the home inspector and transaction attorney to make sure the buyer knows exactly what they are buying.